Welcome To March, Book Lovers! Time to look through new African Literature coming out this month.

-As usual, you are all invited to mention new books by African Authors you know is being released as I’ll be updating this post throughout the month.
+As usual, you are all invited to mention new books by African Authors.
+I’ll be updating this post throughout the month.
 This month we have a promising debut author and a highly acclaimed veteran serving us literary goodness.

 Dear Ijeawele, or a Feminist Manifesto in Fifteen Suggestions

 Release Date: March 7, 2017

-From the best-selling author of Americanah and We Should All Be Feminists comes a powerful new statement about feminism today – written as a letter to a friend.
+From the best-selling author of We Should All Be Feminists comes a powerful statement about feminism today.
+Written as a letter to a friend.

 I have some suggestions for how to raise Chizalum.
-But remember that you might do all the things I suggest, and she will still turn out to be different from what you hoped because sometimes life just does its thing.
+But remember that you might do all the things I suggest, and she will still turn out to be different from what you hoped.
+Bbecause sometimes life just does its thing.

 In this remarkable new book, Adichie replies by letter to a friend’s request for help on how to bring up her newborn baby girl as a feminist.
 With its fifteen pieces of practical advice, it goes right to the heart of sexual politics in the twenty-first century.